 In 1990, 1,391 land parcels existed in Richmond.
 By 2009, Richmond reported 1,685 parcels of land within the town.
 In addition, since 2000, Richmond's population has diminished slightly from 4,090 to 4,081 persons in 2010 (U.S. Census).
 There is an anticipated continued need in the foreseeable future, for a demand of additional municipal facilities and services, particularly in the area of police, highway, library and recreational services.
-To accommodate the need for these improved and/or new facilities, as well as keeping up with inflationary pressures.
+To accommodate the need for these improved and/or new facilities and services the tax rate has risen to provide new town staff positions and improved equipment and facilities, as well as keeping up with inflationary pressures.
 Property tax payers expect and deserve to receive a high level of service for their tax dollar, without experiencing significant fluctuations in their annual tax amount.

-Richmond Capital Budget and Program FY2016-FY2021
+Richmond Capital Budget and Program FY2017-FY2022